shivapsapkota/language_identification-using-cnn-and-audio-processing/README.md

 ## Dataset Used

-This is a dataset of audio samples of 4 different Indian languages.
-Each audio sample is of 5 seconds duration.
-This dataset was created using regional videos available on YouTube.
+This is a dataset of audio samples of 4 different Nepali languages.
+Each audio sample is of 10 seconds duration.
+This dataset was created using VoxLingua107 and regional videos available on YouTube.

-This is constrained to Indian Languages only but could be extended.
+This is constrained to 5 Regional Nepali Languages only but could be extended.

 Languages present in the dataset -
-Hindi, Kannada, Tamil, Telugu.
+Nepali, Hindi, Snaskrit, Newari, Maithali.

 ## Points to Improve: